Customer Success - Mamahuhu

 At the end of February of 2020, Mamahuhu implemented COGS+, COGS-Well’s inventory control, recipe management, and food and beverage cost analysis system.
 In several days, their system was installed and up and running.
 At the start of March, Mamahuhu recorded its first inventory on-hand count and valuation.

 Mamahuhu also immediately began tracking the inventory item purchase detail from their invoices.
 This information was automatically imported into COGS-Well via an interface with Plate IQ.

 Mamahuhu tracks inventory item usage, with cost trends, for each inventory item.
 They have also built recipes for 90% of their menu items and are using the recipe modeling features to evaluate costs and pricing.
 Their sales mix is imported from their Square POS to incorporate a menu item’s popularity into their menu item cost and profit evaluation.

-Mamahuhu also plans to start using COGS-Well's “Menu Engineering” report to help them evaluate performance for their menu items.
-This report utilizes menu items costs, pricing, and popularity to help optimize profits.
+Mamahuhu also plans to start using COGS-Well's “Menu Engineering” report to help them evaluate the performance of their menu items.
+This report utilizes menu item costs, pricing, and popularity to help optimize profits.

 Mamahuhu will utilize the ordering features in COGS-Well.
 Suggested orders can be calculated, and then sent to vendors.
 They can also compare their invoices to the corresponding orders to ensure consistency.

 "Learning the COGS-Well system takes time, but once I’ve understood a new concept in the system, it is very intuitive to use.
 The support that COGS-Well has provided me has been excellent.
 The entire team at COGS-Well is very dedicated to our success.”
 Noah Kopito, Director of Operations.